mgritter/aoc-fstar/2020/day18/README.md

 Everything works OK (-ish) if the parsers are in the right order, but the proof fails if they are out of order.

+A problem you'll notice; the Github F* syntax formatter doesn't like char literals.
+I *think* it's the grammar from this library? https://github.com/FStarLang/atom-fstar  That is the one mentioned here: https://github.com/github/linguist/tree/master/vendor